Google Universal Analytics

-Ski slopes which have lift passes that are scanned for both ski lift use and have credit available on them for drinks or meals produce such data.
+Ski slopes that have lift passes that are scanned for both ski lift use and have credit available on them for drinks or meals produce such data.
 When compared, associations are revealed between time, type of slope skied (lift taken), type of meals taken, and type of beverages consumed.
-Beverage managers can do their own analyses of shifting patterns of consumption whether through the day for a particular day of the week or with respect to total history of last ski season’s brand performance (by day of week, time of day… whatever is meaningful to them in some way).
+Beverage managers can do their own analyses of shifting patterns of consumption whether throughout the day for a particular day of the week or with respect to the total history of last ski season’s brand performance (by day of week, time of day… whatever is meaningful to them in some way).

 Effects of an extended power outage or other loss of reputation event can be examined from the perspective of any product or user dimension over any following length of time by any day of the week, any time of day or any other unit for which knowledge of the relevant associations is meaningful.

 Home page visits originating from Yellow Page listings can be treated as search engine referrals and SEO content evaluated according to visitor enquiries that brought them to an enterprise’s listing.
 Is it just one keyword that they are responding to?
 Is the enterprise paying hefty fees for Yellow Page keywords that never result in visits to the enterprise web pages?